 This leans into a wider issue where 67% of parents are taking their annual leave to cover childcare commitments, taking away from the time they may need to rest, recover, and reduce the likelihood of burnout.

-The UK’s leading personal illness cause for sick leave
+What is the UK’s leading personal illness cause for sick leave?

 In 2022-2023 alone, the Access People data recorded a 50% rise in sick leave absences for UTIs among businesses.
 This comes after an NHS report citing over 1.8 million hospital admissions involving the infection in the past five years.